 In June 2009, the Costa Rica Ministry of Foreign Trade, an agency of the Government of Costa Rica, granted a twelve year extension of various income tax incentives, which were previously granted in 2002.
 The incentive tax rates will expire in various years beginning in 2017.
 Under these incentives, all of the income in Costa Rica during these twelve year incentive periods is subject to reduced rates of Costa Rica income tax.
-In order to receive the benefit of these incentives, we must hire specified numbers of employees and maintain minimum levels of fixed asset investment in Costa Rica.
+In order to receive the benefit of these incentives, we must hire specified numbers of employees and maintain certain minimum levels of fixed asset investment in Costa Rica.
 If we do not fulfill these conditions for any reason, our incentive could lapse, and our income in Costa Rica would be subject to taxation at higher rates, which could have a negative impact on our operating results.
 The Costa Rica corporate income tax rate that would apply, absent the incentives, is 30% for 2014.
-As a result of these incentives, income taxes were reduced by \$7.6 million and \$6.0 million for three months ended March 31, 2014 and 2013, respectively, representing a benefit to diluted net income per share of \$0.09 and \$0.07 in 2014 and 2013, respectively.
-Our subsidiaries in Israel and Germany are under audit by the local tax authorities for calendar years 2006 through 2011 and 2007 through 2011, respectively.
+As a result of these incentives, our income taxes were reduced by \$22.8 million and \$18.0 million for nine months ended September 30, 2014 and 2013, respectively, representing a benefit to diluted net income per share of \$0.28 and \$0.22 in 2014 and 2013, respectively.
+For the three months ended September 30, 2014 and 2013, the income taxes was reduced by \$7.7 million and \$6.1 million, respectively, representing a benefit to diluted net income per share of \$0.09 and \$0.08, respectively.
+Our subsidiary in Israel is under audit by the local tax authorities for calendar years 2006 through 2012.